Perhaps the most common question newcomers have when they see sportsbook odds is, "What do the numbers mean?"

 Futures bets are wagers on a team's or player's predicted performance in a game or season.
 The most popular futures wagers are betting on a team to win a championship, betting over or under a team's win total, or betting on a player to win MVP or the Heisman Trophy.
 Futures odds usually do not stretch out more than a calendar year.

-A proposition bet is usually called a prop bet.
 This is a wager on a given outcome in a game or match.
 For example, a popular prop bet on Super Bowl LIV between the Kansas City Chiefs and San Francisco 49ers was on which player would score the first touchdown.
 That paid out at +1400 (14-to-1) on a Patrick Mahomes rush.
 In a major event like the Super Bowl, there are hundreds upon hundreds of prop bets available.
 These are especially popular with live in-play betting because bettors can wager on props on a play-by-play basis.

 This is simply betting the favorite on the point spread.
 If the Los Angeles Lakers are seven-point favorites over the Boston Celtics and you wanted to bet on the Lakers at -7, you would be laying seven points.